 Reading’s student population is incredibly diverse (according to the Disability Advisory Service, around 20% of students at Reading have declared a disability; according to HESA and the University’s pages for International Students, around 25% of students are from non-UK countries*) with students from home and abroad who all require or can benefit from inclusive design in their learning materials.

 Our commitment to inclusivity and providing accessible learning to all is reflected in the University’s Curriculum Framework (Engaging Everyone strand) and in the University’s Policy on Inclusive Practice.
-The new Digital Accessibility policy is currently in draft – please feel free to read and contact Professor Clare Furneaux with any feedback.
+You will also find the Inclusive Teaching and Learning website of use.

 Inclusivity in digital teaching practices

 Incorporating digital practices can provide rich and powerful learning experiences.
 However, these practices also have the potential to disadvantage certain students and heighten inequalities that exist in higher education.
 Because of this we need to ensure we consider equality, diversity and inclusion at all stages to ensure that all students can participate and succeed.